 Payroll tax cuts did better.
 They created 13,000 new jobs for every $1 billion spent.
-That's because companies use the tax savings in one of four ways.
-All of them increased the demand needed to drive job growth for the following four reasons.
+Companies use the tax savings in one of four ways.
+All of them increased the demand needed to drive job growth for the following four reasons:

 - Reduce prices.

 - Buy more supplies.

 The best was a payroll tax cut given only for new hires.
 With it, every $1 billion created 18,000 new jobs.
 (Source: "The Economic Outlook and Fiscal Policy Choices," CBO, September 28, 2010.)